caketaster/Portfolio-Project-2/README.md

 # Target Audience

 The target is audience is anyone who's interested in the phenomenon, those who want to learn more about it, plus those who already feel themselves knowledgeable on the subject.
+The questions are weighted toward experts, though hopefully those new to the phenomenon can learn something too.

 # Project Goals